CodeScop/Oge-Mai-Field-Guide/balanceresources.md

   - FOREST
   - Limited-availability battles in Riza Main Quest sequence
   - Riza Battles: Trainee (1000 words, 20 Coins for 2-3), Sparfly (450 words for 1)
-  - SurfaceC Battles: Rea & Pira (150 words for 1), Begala (300 words for 1)
-  - Hideout Battles: Wisthu (800 words for 1-3)
   - Balance Battles: Velts: Water (1600 words for 1-4)
 - **Buy:** DESERT
 - **Sell price:** 8 Coins (don't sell unless you have >200; if you also have Red Dye and Essence, craft Fine Fabric for a better sell option)